dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 guy loved to write "TIME IS MASS".
 While amusing, it was not worthy of much time or mass.

-The most important feature of SPR as it was sometimes called was that Prof.
-John Baez and a few of his friends posted there regularly.
+The most important feature of SPR as it was sometimes called was that Prof.Luboš John Baez and a few of his friends posted there regularly.
 Baez loved to teach, often at great length.
 There was a farmer from England who called himself "Oz" that Baez spent a big effort trying to teach some quite obscure mathematical